RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 Players choose randomly who will play as Light, and who as Dark.
 Give each player:

-  - One set of 8 different Glyph Cards of their color
+  - One set of 8 different Glyph Cards of their color, that will form their hand
   - Two Druid Tokens of their color
   - One set of 50 Energy Cubes of their color